 This came about as part of the 500 KB file size limitation with the Freehostia Chocolate plan.
 The 500 KB limit is not a knock on Freehostia at all - I believe they are the best free hosting provider out there and would recommend them wholeheartedly.

-The awesome trick I mentioned is this: The ability to use a single Action in Microsoft Flow to either:
+The awesome trick I mentioned is this - the ability to use a single Action in Microsoft Power Automate (Flow) to either:

 - Compress a PDF (reduce its file size)